Richik-main/Finanacial_emotion_detection_NLP/README.md

 3. I leveraged SpaCy's extensive English corpus to train embeddings, followed by the application of an LSTM model.

 4. I developed a custom tokenization of word embeddings, which were then used in an LSTM model.

+5. I have pretrained word embeddings using word2vec-google-news-300 and then used those word embeddings in a LSTM model

-5. Finally, I trained the data using the FastText model and plan to apply LSTM to these pre-trained word embeddings.
+7. Finally, I trained the data using the FastText model and plan to apply LSTM to these pre-trained word embeddings.